open-education-hub/operating-systems/content/chapters/io/lab/content/networking-101.md

 This is what protocols are mostly about.
 They describe which fields go where within a message and how they should be interpreted.
 For example, this protocol says that the `body` (the data itself) should be compressed before being sent.
-This makes a lot of sense as sending less data over the network results in lower latencies.
+This makes a lot of sense, as sending less data over the network results in lower latencies.
 However, if encryption is too time-consuming, it may not be worth it.
 There are compromises to be made everywhere.